Statistical analysis of periodic data in neuroscience: Further considerations

 Another possibility is to use machine learning techniques such as multivariate pattern analysis (MVPA) to analyse periodic data.
 This involves training a classifier algorithm to distinguish between two (or more) experimental conditions or states, and then assessing classifier accuracy for predicting the group labels of fresh data.
 If different conditions produce distinct patterns of neural response, then classifier accuracy will be above chance.
-Such methods have been hugely influential in the fMRI literature (Schwarzkopf and Rees, 2011), and for analysing event-related potential data collected using EEG or MEG (Grootswagers et al., 2017).
-However, they have not been widely applied to steady-state data (though see West et al. (2015) for one example).
+Such methods have been hugely influential in the fMRI literature \citep{Schwarzkopf2011}, and for analysing event-related potential data collected using EEG or MEG \citep{Grootswagers2017}.
+However, they have not been widely applied to steady-state data \citep[though see][for one example]{West2015}.
 In principle, the real and imaginary Fourier components can be treated as separate dependent variables, along with different recording locations and/or frequencies.
 This approach has the potential to offer sensitive, high-powered statistical tests that circumvent many of the shortcomings associated with traditional statistics.